 You might scoff at the idea of watching these films from January through to November, but if someone were to suggest skipping them in December because you’ve “seen them a thousand times”, well then they can just be struck off the nice list.
-Irrationally, in spite of any flaws these films may have (according to less obsessed family and friends), your unfaltering, unblinking opinion that these films are faultless and clearly the greatest things ever made never fails.
+Irrationally, in spite of any flaws, these films may have (according to less obsessed family and friends), your unfaltering, unblinking opinion that these are faultless masterpieces never fails.

 3) Elf (2003):

 Will Ferrell!
 Zooey Deschanel!
 A giant man-elf!
 What more could anyone possibly need?
 Oh, and this:

 What an incredible piece of cinema – Spielberg, Hitchcock, Welles – you wish you had Elf in your filmography!

 Brutal, hard-hitting, blood-curdling – three ways in which Home Alone has never been described until now.
 But despite this, the tale of Kevin McCallister’s attempt to keep his home safe from fumbling, dummy crooks is surprisingly violent (in a slapstick kind of way).
 Which is probably why I loved watching it so much as a young child, gathered around the TV with the folks, envious of Kevin managing to “wish away” his family.